 Do I need to download anything to check-in?

 Most people won’t need to download anything, you just use your smartphone camera.

-If you can’t use or don’t have a smartphone, the venue must provide an alternative way to check-in such as an iPad to enter your details or using pen and paper if electronic record-keeping is temporarily unavailable.
+If you can’t use or don’t have a smartphone, the venue must provide an alternative way to check-in such as Kiosk check-in or using pen and paper if electronic record-keeping is temporarily unavailable.

 What is a QR code?